anhr/customController/README.md

 	gui.add( new customcontrollers.KnobController( 1, 2 ) );

 	//Example of extension version of using of customcontrollers.KnobController.
-The NumberControllerSlider was added into customcontrollers.KnobController also.
+	//The NumberControllerSlider was added into customcontrollers.KnobController also.
 	// gui.add function returns NumberControllerSlider.
 	var controllerKnob = folder3.add( new customcontrollers.KnobController( 3, 4 ), {